Macrometacorp/tutorial-jsc8-stream-ws-on-cfw/README.md

 # WebSocket on Cloudflare for Streams

-This tutorial will demo how you can use jsc8 stream with Cloudflare edge worker.
+This tutorial will demo how you can establish cloudflare websocket connection for streams and perform Pub-Sub with the stream via jsc8 SDK.

 ## How to Run and Publish on Cloudflare worker
 >```